Glossary of Common Terms

 Antidepressant:

-Medication used to treat depression and other mood and anxiety disorders
+Medication used to treat depression and other mood and anxiety disorders.

 Antipsychotic:

-Medication used to treat psychosis spectrum disorders
+Medication used to treat psychosis spectrum disorders that especially targets delusions and hallucinations, among other symptoms.

 Assisted outpatient treatment (AOT):